populationgenomics/ourdna-browser/README.md

 make es-dataproc-start
 ```

-- Add service account enough permissions to use ES secrets
+- Add permissions to existing data-pipeline service account so it can access ES secrets
 ```
 make es-secret-add
 ```